jamesregis/pulsar-on-k8s/README.md

 ### Change user/password for PostgreSQL
 Don't forget to modify the POSGRESQL (user/password) in the following files:

-`pulsar-manager/pulsar-manager-application-properties-secret.yml`
+`vim pulsar-manager/pulsar-manager-application-properties-secret.yml`

-`pulsar-manager/pulsar-manager-secret.yml` <-- password and username should be `base64` encoded string.`
+`vim pulsar-manager/pulsar-manager-secret.yml` <-- password and username should be `base64` encoded string.

 ### Create postgres secret